EthanMinton/Ethan-Minton-SophDesignLab-Portfolio/docs/Labs/L03/index.md

 Upload a video showing the 3D operation of your component to your GitHub portfolio.
 Confirm the printed part meets all stipulations (size, height, no overhangs, PLA/PETG, print time).

+The 3D printing process was considerably smoother than our first attempt at printing something, as we had kept a keen eye for issues relating to the filament getting caught like it previously had.
+To note, this had actually happened to another group during our printing time.
+If possible, it should be relayed to all students about the likelihood of this happening.

 ## Lessons Learned
-Detailed lessons learned throughout the process, the more detail the better.
+Detailed lessons learned throughout the process; the more detail the better.
 Which includes detailing any mistakes throughout the process and how you fixed them.
 Actual time it took from start to finish, and resources.
 What would happen if you scaled this decision up?
 If your infill percentage or wall thickness choice were applied to a structural or safety-critical part instead of a small desk object, what would the consequences of getting it wrong be?
 What mistake did you catch, and what mistake might you not have caught?
 Detail an error you found and fixed.
 Then, more importantly: what's one flaw in your design or process that could have gone to print undetected, and what would need to change (in your process, not just this part) to catch it next time?